MindPort-GmbH/VR-Builder-Documentation/docfx/articles/pro/states-and-data/manual-user-input-condition.md

 ### Manual User Input Condition

 The **Manual User Input Condition** checks if the user presses a specific button on their VR controller.
-When the selected input is pressed (or held for the required time), the step will move to the next one.
+When the selected input is pressed (or held for the required time), the condition will complete.

 This condition has three configurable parameters that let you define exactly how the input should work.